Risotto ai funghi porcini e salsiccia

 8. When the rice is cooked turn the heat off, let the risotto rest for a minute and then with a wooden spoon vigorously beat into the risotto the cold butter from the fridge and the cheese.

-9. Finish with risotto by adding the chopped parsley.
+9. Finish the porcini mushroom and sausage risotto with a sprinkling of the chopped parsley.